Microgrants offers small grants to trans and gender non-conforming people to get their documents updated with the accurate name and/or gender marker.

 What kinds of documents does Microgrants cover?

-Currently we offer grants for court order name changes and the publication fees some states and counties require to obtain a name change, passports (including a fee for photos, expedition, and processing fee), driver’s licenses and state ID’s.
+Currently we offer grants for court order name changes and the publication fees some states and counties require to obtain a name change, passports (including a fee for photos, expedition, and processing fee), driver’s licenses, Tribal IDs and state ID’s.
 We also offer grants for immigration documents.

 Once I fill out an application, what does the process look like?